yoganandc/hacker-feed/README.md

 #### Profile

-The profile page shows you information about this user including their username, first name, last name, and email
+The profile page shows you information about this user including their username, first name, last name, and email.

+### 6. Admin

+Admin accounts are accounts that in addition to the features a regular account has, also can update, and delete all other accounts.
+They can also create new admin accounts.

+#### Search

+This tab enables you to search for users of the hacker-news website.
+The list of results will show all users whose username, first name, or last name contained your query.
+You can click on the link to view their profile.
+You can also click on the edit icon to edit the user's details and also delete their account.

+#### Create/View

+This tab shows a list of all other admins users registered.
+You can also create new admin users on this tab.
+Note that all accounts created here will be admin accounts.
+If you want to create a regular account, use the register page.

 ## # Front-End Implementation